Register marriage

 Opening hours

 If you would like to speak to us in person, you must first make an appointment by telephone.
-This applies to the following matters:

 Contact person